disfordottie/insaneAppPurchaser/README.md

 ## Usage

+### Unfortunatley for now this script is Mac only!
+Support for linux is being worked on.

+This is because when I started coding it I used a Mac, then half way through realised alot of the code would only work on macOS 😐

 ### Help!
 I just want it to open!
 1. Type ``` chmod -R +x ``` then drag the downloaded script file onto your terminal window and press enter.
 - Example: ``` chmod -R +x ~/Desktop/Insane-iOS-App-Purchaser.sh ```